-- 1. To review the basic structure of neurons - To review the electrophysiological properties of neurons, including the generation of the resting membrane potential and action potentials. - 3.
-To review the process of synaptic transmission. - To list the major neurotransmitters used for signaling by the nervous system: glutamate, acetylcholine, GABA, glycine, norepinephrine, dopamine, and serotonin. - 5.
-To understand the differences between metabotropic and ionotropic receptors. - To appreciate the differences in neuronal responses of glutamate binding to AMPA, kainate, and NMDA receptors. - 7.
+- 1. To review the basic structure of neurons - 2.
+To review the electrophysiological properties of neurons, including the generation of the resting membrane potential and action potentials. - 3.
+To review the process of synaptic transmission. - 4.
+To list the major neurotransmitters used for signaling by the nervous system: glutamate, acetylcholine, GABA, glycine, norepinephrine, dopamine, and serotonin. - 5.
+To understand the differences between metabotropic and ionotropic receptors. - 6.
+To appreciate the differences in neuronal responses of glutamate binding to AMPA, kainate, and NMDA receptors. - 7.
 To describe the process of long term potentiation in the nervous system. - 8.
-To understand the basis of excitotoxicity. - To discern the differences in cellular responses of acetylcholine binding to nicotinic and muscarinic receptors. - To provide an overview of the principal pathological conditions that impair neurotransmission at the neuromuscular junction, as well as to examine the mechanisms of action of commonly employed paralytic agents. - To understand the differential distribution of glycine and GABA receptors in the nervous system, and the effects of agonists binding to these receptors. - 12.
-To discuss the effects of allosteric modulators on GABA receptors. - To appreciate the locations of neurons that release the monoamines dopamine, norepinephrine, and serotonin. - 14.
-To review the types and physiological roles of receptors that bind norepinephrine and epinephrine. - 15.
-To understand how changes in plasma levels of calcium and magnesium alter neuronal excitability, and the physiological consequences of this altered excitability.
+To understand the basis of excitotoxicity. - 9.
+To discern the differences in cellular responses of acetylcholine binding to nicotinic and muscarinic receptors. - 10.
+To understand the differential distribution of glycine and GABA receptors in the nervous system, and the effects of agonists binding to these receptors. - 11.
+To discuss the effects of allosteric modulators on GABA receptors. - 12.
+To appreciate the locations of neurons that release the monoamines dopamine, norepinephrine, and serotonin. - 13.
+To review the types and physiological roles of receptors that bind norepinephrine and epinephrine. - 14.
+To understand how changes in plasma levels of calcium and magnesium alter neuronal excitability, and the physiological consequences of this altered excitability.lity.